SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

 Note the ST (state) column.
 Your job will be in the `I` state (idle) if it hasn't started yet.
 If it's running, it will have state `R` (running).
 If it has completed already, it will not appear in `condor_q`.

 Let's wait for your job to finish – that is, for `condor_q` not to show the job in its output.
-A useful tool for this is watch – it runs a program repeatedly, letting you see how the output differs at fixed time intervals.
+A useful tool for this is `watch`.
+It runs a program repeatedly, letting you see how the output changes at fixed time intervals.
 Let's submit the job again, and watch condor_q output at two-second intervals:

     $ condor_submit tutorial01.submit
     Submitting job(s).